Brockton High School: Football

 Armond Colombo, who coached at Brockton for 34 years (1969–2002), has the second-most wins of a head coach in Massachusetts history, behind only Ken LaChapelle of Northbridge High School.
 Colombo retired as head coach in 2002 with an overall record of 316-100-5.
 Before Colombo arrived in Brockton in 1969, he was the head coach at nearby Archbishop Williams High School from 1955–1968.
-At the school, he led the Bishops to five catholic Conference titles and three Massachusetts Class D State Championships.
+At the school, he led the bishops to five Catholic Conference titles and three Massachusetts Class D State Championships.
 Colombo amassed 96 wins as the head coach of Archbishop Williams, and 220 wins as the head coach of Brockton.

 Other sports

 The school's mascot is the Boxer.
 The actual mascot is a dog, but the name is a pun in reference to Rocky Marciano and Marvin Hagler, two famous boxers from Brockton.
-The stadium in which the Boxers' football, field hockey, soccer and outdoor track teams compete is named Rocky Marciano Stadium in honor of the legendary boxer.
+The stadium in which the Boxers' football, field hockey, soccer, and outdoor track teams compete is named Rocky Marciano Stadium in honor of the legendary boxer.
 With a capacity of approximately 10,000 people, Marciano Stadium is one of the largest high school stadiums in Massachusetts and is one of the premier facilities in the state as well.
 The stadium also plays host to numerous Massachusetts high school football state playoff games, including the sectional and regional finals.

-The BHS baseball team plays at Campanelli Stadium, constructed in 2002, which also plays host to the amateur baseball team, the Brockton Rox, of the Futures Collegiate Baseball League.
+The BHS baseball team plays their home games at Campanelli Stadium, constructed in 2002.

-In 2012, a nearly 30-foot tall bronze statue of Rocky Marciano was erected outside the north end of the stadium as a tribute to the boxer.
+In 2012, a nearly 30-foot-tall bronze statue of Rocky Marciano was erected outside the north end of the stadium as a tribute to the boxer.